WaterByWind/edgeos-bl-mgmt/README.md

 This will take longer, however, since it will recreate the list newly.

+### Using iprange
+iprange may be used to optimize lists of network addresses, particularly when merging multiple different lists from multiple sources.
+Overlaps and consolidation is standard with additional ability to reduce the number of prefix lengths for runtime efficiency when using the created IPsets.

+iprange also provides for a true proper whitelist mechanism, automatically splitting address blocks around the whitelisted addresses followed by the above optimization and reduction.

+Unfortunately iprange only supports IPv4 currently so there would be no optimization for IPv6 IPsets (yet)

+By default, if iprange is found it will be used with nothing more than the installation noted above being required.

 ### More detail
 IPset documentation may be found at http://ipset.netfilter.org

+IPrange documentation may be found at https://github.com/firehol/iprange/wiki

 This work was inspired by the
 [Emerging Threats Blacklist](https://community.ubnt.com/t5/EdgeMAX/Emerging-Threats-Blacklist/td-p/645375)